sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 });
 ```

+You might not notice but this handler is asynchronous.
+We can use `async` keyword in our handlers.
+It is preferred to use `async` handlers, because it allows us to use `await` keyword and exploit the benefits of asynchronous programming.

 ### Parameter Binding

 _Parameter binding_ is the process of converting request data into strongly typed parameters that are expressed by route handlers.